Review: Ready Player One 2018

 LONG REVIEW: Ready Player One

 When star Olivia Cooke (as Art3mis) is shown in a cell with a VR helmet on her head that she can't remove, for a brief moment the whole terror of video game addiction comes into view powerfully and Spielberg has a chance to plumb deeper depths.
-The moment passes, though, and instead we get an easy gaming-style solution to the problem, which is the mythology promulgated throughout the story, along with Sherlock Holmsian detective skills on the part of the main characters, a sudden linking of fake skills to conquering fake worlds.
+The moment passes, though, and instead we get an easy gaming-style solution to the problem, which is the old-but-new mythology promulgated throughout the story, plucky heroes with Sherlock Holmsian detective skills conquering each obstacle like Mario in the Mushroom Kingdom.